AllenYGY/DataBase-Management-System-Project/README.md

 ### For the courier station manager

 1. **Status Update**: Ability to update the delivery status of a package in the system, such as delivered or delayed.
-2. **Courier Station Information Management**: Allow courier station manager to update their personal information, contact details.
+2. **Courier Station Information Management**: Allow courier station manager to update their personal information, contact details, opening hours.
 3. **History**: Allow courier station manager the ability to view information on packages that pass through this Courier station

 ### For the administrator